kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 convergence proofs are about.
 The MRDT pages render the operation history as a git-style commit DAG and let you do three-way merges over the lowest common ancestor.
-None of this is load-bearing for the verification story, but it is by some distance the easiest way to see what the data types actually do.
+None of this is load-bearing for the verification story, but it is a more direct way to see what the data types actually do than reading the proofs.

 ## Closing